learnable-content/Laravel-5/README.md

 ## gulpfile.js

 Laravel wraps the gulpfile.js with it's own library called `Elixir`.
 This setup gives us what is a called an asset pipeline.
-We edit this file so when we need our application to handle our assets and in what manner to handle them.
+We edit this file to tell our application how to manage our assets.